opendocsg/opendoc-supreme-court-practice-directions/PART-19-Matrimonial-Proceedings-And-Matters-Relating-To-The-Guardianship-Of-Infants.md

 (7) If the respondent intends to refer to documents at the appeal that are not included in the core bundle filed by the appellant, the respondent shall file a supplemental core bundle that contains a copy of the documents, together with an index of the documents which shall cross-refer each document to its location in the record of appeal.

 (8) The core bundle filed by the appellant shall not exceed 100 pages and the supplemental core bundle filed by the respondent shall not exceed 50 pages.
 In computing the number of pages, the copy of the order appealed from, the grounds of decision and the index of documents shall be excluded.
-The Judge of the High Court may take into consideration any failure to comply with this direction in deciding the costs to be awarded at the hearing of the appeal.
+The Judge hearing the appeal may take into consideration any failure to comply with this direction in deciding the costs to be awarded at the hearing of the appeal.

 (9) The submissions, the record of appeal, the core bundle and the respondent’s core bundle shall be filed at the Registry of the  State Courts.